rizinorg/book/src/basic_commands/yank_paste.md

 ## Yank/Paste

-Radare2 has an internal clipboard to save and write portions of memory loaded from the current io layer.
+Rizin has an internal clipboard to save and write portions of memory loaded from the current io layer.

 This clipboard can be manipulated with the `y` command.